parul-sharma/parul-sharma.github.io/README.md

 ##### [page].astro

 The `[page].astro` is the route to work with the paginated item list.
 You can change there the number of items listed for each page and the pagination button labels.
-The shop will render all `.md` files you include inside this folder.
+The shop will render all `.md` files you incle inside this folder.

 ##### Item format

-Add code with this format at the top of each item file.
+Add code with this format in the top of each item file.

 ```js
 ---